x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/use-connectors-to-configure-mail-flow/set-up-connectors-to-route-mail.md

 Prepare your on-premises email server so that it's ready to connect with Microsoft 365 or Office 365.
 Follow these steps:

-1. Make sure that your on-premises email server is set up and capable of sending and receiving Internet (external) email.
+1. Ensure that your on-premises email server is set up and capable of sending and receiving Internet (external) email.

 2. Check that your on-premises email server has Transport Layer Security (TLS) enabled, with a valid certification authority-signed (CA-signed) certificate.
 We recommend that the certificate subject name includes the domain name that matches the primary email server in your organization.
 Buy a CA-signed digital certificate that matches this description, if necessary.